Glossary

 Timestamp

-A time stamp within the meaning of the Digital Signature Act is a digital certificate issued by a certification authority with a digital signature confirming that certain digital data was available to it at the relevant time.
+A time stamp within the meaning of the Digital Signature Act is a digital certificate issued by a certification authority with a digital signature that certain digital data was available to it at the relevant time.

 Time stamp service